-The station lies under what will be a new central square for Brisbane, similar in function to Pioneer Courthouse Square in Portland.
-The station exit gives this view of Brisbane's iconic town hall; the construction works for the new square are just to the left.
+The station lies under what will be a central square for Brisbane, similar in function to Pioneer Courthouse Square in Portland.
+The station exit gives this view of Brisbane’s iconic town hall; the construction works for the square are just to the left.

 The architecture features a series of planes meeting at odd angles, vaguely reminiscent of Melbourne’s Federation Square.
 These also have the effect of opening the station entrances toward the sun.

 A special feature of this station is a Cycle Centre, a business where you can store your bike securely or leave it for repairs.
 It has its own cycle-only access from the street.

 The platform looks like a modern subway platform anywhere, with burnt orange walls that echo the transit agency’s logo.

 A typical subway station then, except — what’s this?? — Buses!

 King George Station is on the new downtown segment of the Brisbane Busway network.
 The new segment extends north from the existing Queen Street terminal to form a continuous bus-only roadway under the heart of the city, used by frequent service all day and evening.
 Just north of this station, the busway comes to the surface and passes through Roma Street station, where it connects with the extensive commuter rail network.
 Eventually, the busway system will extend in four directions from the city, in a mixture of dedicated road medians and fully separated bus roadway segments.

 In the underground stations, a glass wall separates the bus lanes from the platform.
 Doors in this wall are aligned with each bus door, and open only when a bus is present.